 Jungle Trekking

-Both islands are crisscrossed by jungle trails connecting different beaches and viewpoints.
 On Kecil, the Windmill Point trail from Long Beach takes about 30 minutes through the forest and climbs to a wind turbine at the island’s highest point, offering panoramic 360-degree views of both islands and the surrounding sea.
-From Windmill Point, you can continue to Adam and Eve Beach or D’Lagoon.
+From Windmill Point, you can continue to Adam and Eve Beach or D’Lagoon for a longer half-day circuit.

 Turtle Conservation

 The Perhentian Turtle Project welcomes volunteers and visitors who want to participate in conservation efforts.
 Activities include nighttime beach patrols during nesting season, hatchery monitoring, and coral reef surveys.
-Short-term volunteer programs are available for travelers who want to combine their holiday with meaningful conservation work.
+Short-term volunteer programs are available for travelers who want to combine their holiday with meaningful work in the field.
+The project typically runs from June through September, aligned with the main nesting season.

 Kayaking

 Sea kayaks are available for rent at several beaches on both islands, typically costing RM20 to RM30 per hour.
-Kayaking is an excellent way to explore secluded beaches and coves that are difficult to reach on foot, and paddling along the coastline offers a unique perspective on the islands’ dramatic jungle-meets-ocean scenery.
+Kayaking is an excellent way to reach secluded beaches and coves that are difficult to access on foot, and paddling along the coastline offers a different perspective on the islands’ dramatic jungle-meets-ocean scenery.
+The calm waters on the western sides of both islands are ideal for paddling, especially in the early morning.

 Where to Eat on the Perhentian Islands